 The financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America, which contemplate continuation of the Company as a going concern.
-Although the Company's revenues and gross margins increased significantly in 2005 as compared to 2004, it has sustained significant operating losses in 2005 and 2004.
-At December 31, 2005, the Company had a positive stockholders' equity of \$1,052,703 and working capital of \$650,000.
-The Company believes its resources are sufficient to fund its needs through early 2006 and it is considering alternatives to provide for its capital requirements for the balance of 2006 and beyond in order to continue as a going concern.
-Its liquidity and cash requirements will depend on several factors.
-These factors include (1) the level of revenue growth; (2) the extent to which, if any, that revenue growth improves operating cash flows; (3) it's investments in research and development, facilities, marketing, regulatory approvals, and other investments it may determine to make, and (4) the investment in capital equipment and the extent to which it improves cash flow through operating efficiencies.
-There are no assurances that it will be successful in raising sufficient capital.
+The Company has sustained significant operating losses in the nine months of 2006 and the years 2005 and 2004.
+At September 30, 2006, the Company had a Stockholders' Deficiency of \$898,030, and a working capital surplus of \$1,836,636.
+Including the funds received from the Series C 7% Convertible Preferred Stock offering, (the "Series C Offering" - see below), the Company believes its resources are sufficient to fund its needs through the end of 2007.
+The Company's liquidity and cash requirements will depend on several factors.
+These factors include (1) the level of revenue growth; (2) the extent to which, if any, that revenue growth improves operating cash flows; (3) its investments in research and development, facilities, marketing, regulatory approvals and other investments it may determine to make; and (4) the investment in capital equipment and the extent to which it improves cash flow through operating efficiencies.
+If the Company's resources are not sufficient to fund its needs through 2007 there are no assurances that the Company will be successful in raising sufficient capital.

-On March 30, 2006, the Company sold \$1 million of additional Series B preferred stock to a Series B Preferred shareholder pursuant to provisions of the January 2005 Series B 9% Preferred Stock financing agreements.
+On March 30, 2006, the Company sold \$1 million of additional Series B Preferred Stock to a Series B Preferred shareholder pursuant to provisions of the January 2005 Series B 9% Preferred Stock financing agreements.
 Such provisions were exclusive to said shareholder.
-The Company is continuing to pursue additional financing opportunities in order to provide for its longer term financing needs.